 Critter Control is here for you every step of the way in the wildlife removal process.
 From inspection to removal—and even exclusion and repair—we have the services you need to get rid of raccoons, rodents, and other nuisances fast.
 First, we identify the animal on the property, then use humane methods to remove the animal and secure weak points where more could enter.
 If damages exist, we can make those repairs for a complete restoration.

-Wildlife Issues in Baton Rouge, LA
+Wildlife Removal in Baton Rouge, LA

 Located on the Mississippi River, Baton Rouge, LA, is home to several aquatic wildlife pests such as alligators and nutria.

 Raccoons are one of three animals you can hunt, trap, and kill year-round in Louisiana.
 Raccoons like to take up residence in your attic and crawlspaces, and they don't mind damaging your roof, deck, or the home's structure in the process.

 Our method for raccoon removal starts with an inspection.

 Inspection: Raccoons are smart, and they can climb.
 Those two traits alone are why you need a professional inspection for raccoon damage.
 We know how to find raccoon evidence, like footprints, claw marks, poop, and wood damage.
 We then move forward with a removal plan.

 Removal: We use a custom trapping system to remove raccoons from your property.
 Because raccoons can carry diseases, we don't take chances with your safety.
 If we must exterminate a raccoon, we ensure they do not suffer.
 We have all the proper licenses and permits required in Louisiana.
 If trapped, we can relocate the raccoon to a different area if the local wildlife team gives us the go-ahead.
 Then, repairs can begin.

 Repair: We have seen various damages caused by raccoons.
 Some of the most common repairs we make include replacing wood, cleaning, sterilizing the area where they lived, and sealing all entry points.